pingcap/docs/password-management.md

 The automatic password expiration policy can be set at the global level and at the account level.
 As a database administrator, you can establish an automatic password expiration policy at the global level, and also use an account-level policy to override the global policy.

-The privileges for setting the password expiration policy is as follows:
+The privileges for setting the password expiration policy are as follows:

 - Database administrator with `SUPER` or `CREATE USER` privileges can manually make passwords expire.
 - Database administrator with `SUPER` or `CREATE USER` privileges can set the account-level password expiration policy.